Slddev/SpotiCord/README.md

 ![image](https://user-images.githubusercontent.com/74999267/152705020-6024139a-d42c-420d-b1d4-20ac19bf1cf5.png)
 <h1 align="center">SpotiCord</h1>
 SpotiCord is a lightweight Discord theme replicating the look and feel of Spotify.
-Best used when listening to music in Spotify with either `powercord-spotify` or `Spotify Controls` plugins.
+Best used when listening to music in Spotify.

+### Note: `powercord-spotify` or `Spotify Controls` Is required to display the current song playing.

 ## Installing